 Food and wine pairings

-Enjoy with meat dishes in sauce, game, strong cheeses...
+Enjoy it with meat dishes in sauce, game, and strong-flavored cheeses...

 Bettane & Desseauve